esa-esdl/jupyterhub-k8s/README.md

 ## Deployment at GKE

 All the commands below are to be executed inside Google Cloud Shell.

+#### Pre-requisites
+* Create a project in GCP by first clicking the project list button at the top toolbar, and then click `new project`

 #### Create a cluster
 * `git clone https://github.com/esa-esdl/jupyterhub-k8s.git`